 We can integrate various system components and functions, such as logging sensors under test, the reference instrument, and other enhancements.
 Please contact us for further details.

 We are uniquely qualified to advise our customers wanting to carry out their own humidity calibrations.
-Not only do we manufacture a wide range of humidity calibration equipment (from fully integrated bench-top calibrators to the separate components needed for a customised system) we also operate x humidity and temperature calibration laboratories worldwide.
+We manufacture a wide range of humidity calibration equipment (from fully integrated bench-top calibrators to the separate components needed for a customized system) that we utilize daily in our own humidity and temperature calibration laboratories worldwide.

 Sign up to one of our Industry newsletters and you’ll receive our most-recent related news and insights all directly to your inbox!Sign Up